signet4grn/SIGNET/README.md

 ### Required packages by SIGNET

 While you can install all of these packages in your sever, we would rather suggest you to install Singularity and use the Singularity container `signet.sif` coming with SIGNET.
-Here is a list of packages SIGNET runs on:
+A list of packages SIGNET are listed on DEPENDENCY.md:

 - PLINK
 - IMPUTE2